 Molluscum Contagiosum (water warts) are small wart-like growths that are also caused by a viral infection.
 Like warts, they are round, firm and usually painless, and they are spread by person-to-person contact and contact with infected objects.
 Water warts sometimes have a depression in the middle and often grow in clusters.

 Both types of warts can be skin colored, white or pink.
-They are more common in adults than children, since adults generally develop an immunity to the wart-causing virus.
+They are more common in children than adults, since adults generally develop an immunity to the wart-causing virus.
 However, adults with compromised immune systems are more likely to develop these growths.

 - Avoid picking or scratching warts, actions that can spread them to others.